Jump to product information

 EO

-10 ml cinnamon essential oil
+10 ml essential cinnamon oil

-10 ml cinnamon essential oil
+10 ml essential cinnamon oil

 Regular price €4,45 EUR

-Regular price Sale price €4,45 EUR
+Regular price Sales price €4,45 EUR

 Sale Sold out

-Latin name: Cinnamomum Zeylanicum
+Latin Name: Cinnamomum Zeylanicum

 Origin: Sri Lanka

-Extraction method: steam distillation
+Extraction Method: Steam distillation

 Note: Our essential oils are not suitable for internal use.

-View full details
+Show full details